HuddleCard Help Center

 Signing an Occasion Card

-Signing an occasion card works exactly like signing a birthday card.
-Team members receive a link, write their message, optionally add media, and submit.
+Signing an occasion card works exactly like signing a birthday or work anniversary card.
+Signers receive a link, write their message, optionally add media, and submit.
 The same 255-character limit and attachment options apply.

 Delivery and Viewing

-When the delivery time arrives, HuddleCard sends a notification to the recipient by email and Slack (if connected).
-Like birthday cards, the recipient can view the full card online, and the team can like and comment on messages.
+When the delivery time arrives, HuddleCard sends a notification to every recipient by email and Slack (if connected).
+Each recipient can view the full card online and can like and comment on individual messages.

 Occasion Card Tags